A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: Introduction

 As previously mentioned, most of the prior research on textual SA has been widely investigated [61–122], revealing various methodologies for mining opinion, including machine learning (ML), lexicon-based and hybrid techniques using Twitter text data.
 Moreover, only a few relevant studies are available in the literature on VSA \cite{ShaikAfzal2021,Jia2012,Amencherla2017,Wu2020a,Yang2014,Li2018,Jou2014,Desai2020,Chen2020,Song2018,Wu2020,Cetinic2019,Yang2018,Ou2021,Yadav2020}.
-However, most of the published research has focused on analysing data from a single modality, neglecting the complementary information included in visual and textual contents.
-In addition, human expressions are quite complicated because words, visuals and their combinations can be used to represent a wide range of emotions and frequently require context to be comprehended properly.
-Thus, understanding the inner relationship between image and text is important because this combination can change or improve the meanings and thus the sentiment.
+However, most of the published research has focused on analysing data from a single modality, neglecting the complementary information included in visual and textual content.
+In addition, human expressions are quite complicated because words, visuals and their combinations can be used to represent a vast spectrum of feelings, most of which need context to be comprehended properly.
+Thus, understanding the inner relationship between image and text is important because this combination can change or improve the meanings or sentiments.

 Multimodal SA has recently received considerable attention from academics to cope with diverse social media trends, given that people are increasingly expressing themselves and sharing their experiences through multiple types of social media.
 The basic goal of multimodal SA is to capture users’ feelings by combining expressive data from many modalities.
 It also focuses on building semantic linkages between user-provided contents, such as text, images, videos and other types of media.
-The current state of research in multimodal SA is divided into three primary categories: \begin{itemize} \item Social media image and tagged content analysis \cite{Zhao2019}. \item Audio and visual data analysis \cite{Li2020b}. \item Human–human and human–machine interaction analysis \cite{Rozanska2019}. \end{itemize} Our review article will focus on the most significant field of multimodal SA, which works on visual and textual information posted on social media platforms.
+The current state of research in multimodal SA is divided into three primary categories: \begin{itemize} \item Social media image and tagged content analysis \cite{Zhao2019}. \item Analysis of audio and visual information \cite{Li2020b}. \item Human–human and human–machine interaction analysis \cite{Rozanska2019}. \end{itemize} Our review article will focus on the most significant field of multimodal SA, which works on visual and textual information posted on social media platforms.
 Many people are more inclined to use these data to express themselves on these platforms.
 The visual and textual characteristics will be integrated to establish the general attitudes conveyed in the postings, which will then be categorised as positive, negative or neutral.